Holdover Tenant

 • Laws for holdover tenants and actions taken for other landlord-tenant disputes aren’t the same.
 Therefore, make sure you have familiarized yourself with the local laws.

-• Getting rid of a holdover tenant isn’t exactly a walk in the park.
-You’ll have to go through the state’s eviction process to get rid of them.
-Which, may take you anywhere between three and five months.
-It can also take longer if the tenant files an appeal or requests a continuance.
+• Getting rid of a holdover tenant isn’t simple.
+You’ll have to go through Maryland eviction process to get rid of them, which can take you anywhere between three and five months.
+It can also take longer if the holdover tenant files an appeal or requests a continuance of the lease.

 • You won’t have control over when there is a tenancy.
 The holdover tenant could choose to move out at a time when finding a tenant may not be easy, leaving you with a vacancy.

 • There is a risk of property damage.
-Generally speaking, the more a tenant stays, the more property damage they cause
+Generally speaking, the more a tenant stays renting a property, the more property damage they cause.

-What Should a Landlord Do When Dealing with a Holdover Tenancy?
+What Should a Landlord Do When Dealing with a Holdover Tenant?

-As a landlord, there are two ways in which you may be able to handle a holdover tenancy.
+As a landlord, there are two ways in which you may be able to handle holdover tenants.

-Firstly, you may choose to allow the tenant to stay.
+Firstly, you may choose to allow the tenant to rent after their lease expires.
 If you’ve had a great tenant, it may be worthwhile to let them continue renting the property.
-And all you’ll have to do is continue accepting rent payments for the holdover tenancy to hold.
+All you’ll have to do is allow them to continue to pay rent for the tenancy to hold.

-Secondly, you may choose to evict them from your rental property.
-In Maryland, landlords have a legal right to evict a tenant for the following legitimate reasons.
+Secondly, you may choose to remove them from your rental property after their lease is up.
+As per the Maryland eviction process, landlords have a legal right to evict a tenant for the following legitimate reasons.

 • End of lease